-- 14. 'cooperative' means a European Cooperative Society as defined in Article 1 of Council Regulation (EC) No 1435/2003 of 22 July 2003 on the Statute for a European Cooperative Society (SCE) (), or any other cooperative for which a statutory audit is required under Community law, such as credit institutions as defined in point 1 of Article 1 of Directive 2000/12/EC and insurance undertakings within the meaning of Article 2(1) of Directive 91/674/EEC; - 15. 'non-practitioner' means any natural person who, for at least three years before his or her involvement in the governance of the public oversight system, has not carried out statutory audits, has not held voting rights in an audit firm, has not been a member of the administrative or management body of an audit firm and has not been employed by, or otherwise associated with, an audit firm; - 16. 'key audit partner(s)' mean(s): - (a) the statutory auditor(s) designated by an audit firm for a particular audit engagement as being primarily responsible for carrying out the statutory audit on behalf of the audit firm; or - (\\) OJ L 335, 17.12.2009, p.
-1. - (b) in the case of a group audit, at least the statutory auditor(s) designated by an audit firm as being primarily responsible for carrying out the statutory audit at the level of the group and the statutory auditor(s) designated as being primarily responsible at the level of material subsidiaries; or - (c) the statutory auditor(s) who sign(s) the audit report.
+- 14. 'cooperative' means a European Cooperative Society as defined in Article 1 of Council Regulation (EC) No 1435/2003 of 22 July 2003 on the Statute for a European Cooperative Society (SCE) (), or any other cooperative for which a statutory audit is required under Community law, such as credit institutions as defined in point 1 of Article 1 of Directive 2000/12/EC and insurance undertakings within the meaning of Article 2(1) of Directive 91/674/EEC; - 15. 'non-practitioner' means any natural person who, for at least last three years [...] has not carried out statutory audits, has not held voting rights in an audit firm, has not been a member of the administrative or management body of an audit firm and has not been employed by, or otherwise associated with, an audit firm; - 16. 'key audit partner(s)' mean(s): - (a) the statutory auditor(s) designated by an audit firm for a particular audit engagement as being primarily responsible for carrying out the statutory audit on behalf of the audit firm; or

+(\\) OJ L 335, 17.12.2009, p.
+1.

+- (b) in the case of a group audit, at least the statutory auditor(s) designated by an audit firm as being primarily responsible for carrying out the statutory audit at the level of the group and the statutory auditor(s) designated as being primarily responsible at the level of material subsidiaries; or - (c) the statutory auditor(s) who sign(s) the audit report. - 17. 'medium-sized undertakings' means the undertakings referred to in Article 3(3) of Directive 2013/34/EU; - 18. 'small undertakings' means the undertakings referred to in Article 3(2) of Directive 2013/34/EU; - 19. 'home Member State' means a Member State in which a statutory auditor or audit firm is approved in accordance with Article 3(1);